-FILM 110 - Film Analysis and Appreciation
+FILM 110 - Film Analysis and Appreciation (CSU, UC)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 • 1.
-1.1
+Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, degree applicable

 In this course, students will investigate the origins and aesthetics of cinema including the classic Hollywood narrative film and its alternatives.
 By analyzing representative films as unique cultural products, students will be introduced to various methods of interpreting and evaluating motion pictures within their socio-political context.